knative/docs/contributing/DOCS-CONTRIBUTING.md

 *Knative owned and maintained* and *Community owned and maintained*.

   * **Knative owned and maintained**: Includes code samples that are actively maintained and e2e tested.
-With currency, clarity, and resource in mind, only the code samples that meet the following requirements are located in the `docs/[*component*]/samples` folders of the `knative/docs` repo:
+To ensure content currency and balance available resource, only the code samples that meet the following requirements are located in the `docs/[*component*]/samples` folders of the `knative/docs` repo:

     * *Actively maintained* - The code sample has an active Knative team member who has committed to regular maintenance of that content and ensures that